LittleWhite-tb/Plagiarism-Checker/README.md

 ### GETTING LIBRARIES ON WINDOWS

-These steps assume you already have python (with pip) installed and that python is in your windows environment variables.
+These steps assume you already have Python 3 (with pip) installed and that python is in your windows environment variables.

 ```bash
 sudo pip3 install scholarly free-proxy beautifulsoup4